International Diploma in Humanitarian Assistance

 IDHA 48 - New York, June 2016

-The International Diploma in Humanitarian Assistance, students will receive an Advanced Certificate from Fordham University's Graduate School of Arts and Sciences (GSAS).
-This Advanced Certificate is equivalent to 8 graduate level academic credits that are accepted towards our Master of Arts in International Humanitarian Action and maybe to other academic institutions.
+Upon successful completion of the International Diploma in Humanitarian Assistance, students will receive an Advanced Certificate from Fordham University's Graduate School of Arts and Sciences (GSAS), approved by New York State's Education Department.
+This Advanced Certificate is equivalent to eight graduate level academic credits that are accepted towards our Master of Arts in International Humanitarian Action and maybe to other academic institutions.

 Larry Hollingworth is the Humanitarian Programs Director for the Center for International Humanitarian Cooperation (CIHC) and Visiting Professor of Humanitarian Studies at the Institute of International Humanitarian Affairs (IIHA) at Fordham University in New York.
 Over the past decade, Mr. Hollingworth served as Humanitarian Coordinator on CIHC-supported missions for the United Nations in Iraq, Lebanon, East Timor, Palestine, and Pakistan.
 After serving as a British Army officer for thirty years, Mr. Hollingworth joined the United Nations High Commissioner for Refugees (UNHCR) and held assignments in Sudan, Ethiopia and Eritrea.
 He was appointed UNHCR Chief of Operations in Sarajevo during the siege of the city in the Balkan conflict.
 Mr. Hollingworth has also worked with the United Nations World Food Programme (WFP), the International Committee of the Red Cross (ICRC), the United Nations Relief and Works Agency (UNRWA), and the United Nations Office for the Coordination of Humanitarian Affairs (OCHA).
 He was awarded Commander of the British Empire (CBE) in 2002 and honored by the U.S Department of State on the 60th Anniversary of the 1951 Convention Related to the Status of Refugees in 2011.
 Mr. Hollingworth is a frequent lecturer on relief and refugee topics in universities and is a commentator on humanitarian issues for the BBC.
 In his current role as Humanitarian Programs Director, which he has held for over 15 years, Mr. Hollingworth directs humanitarian training courses for participants from or intending to enter the humanitarian aid world.
 He has directed 48 one-month courses and more than 50 one-week courses, of which there are over 2,300 alumni.